dbeck121/CPI-Helper-Chrome-Extension/docs/readme/PluginREADME.md

             console.log(runInfo);
             //eg runInfo.logLevel === "trace"
             return true;
         }
     },
+    toolbarButton: { //button in the plugin section of the toolbar that runs directly, no panel "icon": { "text": "xe088", "type": "icon" }, //optional "title": "Example Title", //defaults to the plugin name "onClick": (pluginHelper, settings) => {
+            log.log("clicked");
+        }
+    },
     messageSidebarContent: { //button in the plugin section of the toolbar, onRender fills the panel it opens